 You have the option to install with or without a Windows service.

 Provide a name for the agent, this does not necessarily need to be the same as the agent’s name, this is just an identifier for the Windows Service that gets installed.
+Typically name will help identify what the agent is intended for – so this could be name of the ERP deployment, such as “Live”, “Pilot” or another identification of the intended purpose of this agent.

 Enter the registration key from the step when you created the agent.

 Optionally you can provide a Windows username and password.
-The service will then run under those credentials rather than the standard Windows service account.
+The service will then run under those credentials rather than the standard Windows local service account that is used if credentials are left blank.

-Note that if you skip this step, you can always run the “manager” afterwards to create the service.
+Note that if you skip this step, you can still always run the “manager” afterwards to create the service as descibed later in this document.

 Click confirm, then click next and install the agent.